The Parameter Reference (aka IO Reference)

 The basic format looks like this:

-It is also possible to create an ioref that points to multiple parameters by using array syntax with [ ] for ids.
+It is also possible to create a Parameter Reference that points to multiple parameters using array syntax with [ ] for IDs.

 Types and their Options